Kyuu-Ji/htb-write-up/tartarsauce/write-up-tartarsauce.md

 mkdir -p var/www/html
 ```

-To get command execution we place a file with the _setuid bit_ in there, because `tar` keeps the file permissions even after extracting.
+To get command execution we place a binary with the _setuid bit_ in there, because `tar` keeps the file permissions even after extracting.
 So when it gets extracted, the binary will keep the _setuid bit_ and is executable as root.

 I will compile this code that creates a binary with the correct file permission that runs _/bin/sh_: